Don't Invest In Colombia Or Brazil Until You Understand This Critical Strategy

 Foreign Investment In Ecuador

-Ecuador uses a 5% exit tax on all money leaving the country as a way to reduce the outflow of funds from the country.
+Ecuador uses a 5% exit tax on money leaving the country as a way to reduce the outflow of funds from the country.
 As Ecuador uses the U.S. dollar, it doesn’t have Belize’s hard currency conversion challenge.
 Still, it wants to contain the flow of funds leaving the country and reducing Central Bank reserves.

 Ecuador, like most countries, also wants to see that you’ve paid any taxes due on any investment gains before you are allowed to send the funds overseas… especially if you’re a foreigner.
 They recognize that once the funds are out of the country they have little leverage for collecting unpaid taxes.